Books to love

 This is a slim volume - 55 pages of double-spaced text, written by the renowned Spanish novelist for the newspaper El País in 1988, and now also published in a collection of his essays called Between Eternities.
 It's less waffley and ephemeral than some such volumes, dealing with concrete topics like population, geography, walking, and Consul Smith.
 He even says original things sometimes, and has some quite acute observations on personal horizons and mobility.
 A small pleasure.

 Jan Morris A Venetian Bestiary

 A slim volume dealing with the creatures associated with Venice and to be found in its history and art and on its streets.
 Birds, sea creatures, cats, dogs and some more mythical beasts are all to be found in here.
-There's the winged lion, the portentous birds, the horses that were once ridden and the bronze horses that were stolen by and from Venice.
+There's the winged lion, the portentous birds, the horses that were once ridden and the bronze horses that were stolen by and taken from Venice.
 There's a chapter on the cats, of course, with a few famous moggies, including Nini the Frari cat and the unfortunate sole victim of the San Marco campanile collapse.
-This chapter also points out how Venetian artists have all failed satisfactorily to portray a convincing cat, despite a fair number of memorable dogs.
+This chapter also points out how Venetian artists have all failed to portray a convincing cat, despite a fair number of memorable dogs.
 A small book, then, but one full of tasty nuggets.
-(I speak of gold here, not chickens.)
+(I speak of gold, not chickens.)